 Change is a Constant

 People change over time.
 What you wanted as recently as two years ago may be very different than what you want today.
 There is no linear path for your life or your career.
 And there is so much that is outside of ourselves that we cannot control and this affects how we feel about ourselves especially if it alters our plans and goals.
 When obstacles arise, we must find resilience inside of ourselves.

 When I graduated from college, I could not find and land a job despite how hard I worked in applying to openings and using my network.
 I blamed myself thinking I was not good enough despite the awful economic downturn and recession that was happening.
 It took a long time for me to realize there were outside forces that affected the job market.
 I took a job that I hated, and after a few years, I took the steps to discover my calling.

 How to Find Your Calling

-Everything I advise my clients to do I have done myself: assessments, soul searching, exploration, planning and making choices.
-I always had the passion and drive for helping others discover more of who they are, their strengths, their weaknesses, their dreams and goals.
-Everyone is worthy of living a great life and yet there are many obstacles that can stand in the way.
+Everything I advise my clients to do I have done myself: assessments, soul searching, exploration, planning, and making choices.
+I always had the passion and drive for helping others discover more of who they are, their strengths, their weaknesses, their dreams, and goals.
+Everyone is worthy of living a great life and yet many obstacles can stand in the way.
 And even with so many roadblocks, there are ways to overcome challenges, and sometimes it can be as simple as taking a detour.